Hakeem Olajuwon: Early life

 Olajuwon was born to Salim and Abike Olajuwon, working-class Yoruba owners of a cement business in Lagos, Nigeria.
 He was the third of eight children.
 He credits his parents with instilling virtues of hard work and discipline into him and his siblings: "They taught us to be honest, work hard, respect our elders, and believe in ourselves."
 Olajuwon has expressed displeasure at his childhood in Nigeria being characterized as backward.
 "Lagos is a very cosmopolitan city ...
 There are many ethnic groups.
 I grew up in an environment at schools where there were all different types of people."

-During his youth, Olajuwon was a soccer goalkeeper, which helped give him the footwork and agility to balance his size and strength in basketball, and also contributed to his shot-blocking ability.
+During his youth, Olajuwon was a soccer goalkeeper which helped give him the footwork and agility to balance his size and strength in basketball, and also contributed to his shot-blocking ability.
 Olajuwon did not play basketball until the age of 15 in high school, when he entered a local tournament while at the Muslim Teachers College in Lagos, Nigeria.
 It has been said that a coach in Nigeria once asked him to dunk and demonstrated while standing on a chair.
 Olajuwon then tried to stand on the chair himself.
-When redirected by staff not to use the chair, Hakeem could initially not dunk the basketball.
+When redirected by staff not to use the chair, he could initially not dunk the basketball.

-Despite early struggles, Olajuwon said: "Basketball is something that is so unique.
+Despite early struggles, Olajuwon said, "Basketball is something that is so unique.
 That immediately I pick up the game and, you know, realize that this is the life for me.
 All the other sports just become obsolete."